tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Guangdong

+### Q: Which of these is not a real character in the cartoon series My Little Pony: Friendship is Magic?
+- **Correct Answer:** Rose Marene
+- Pinkie Pie
+- Maud Pie
+- Rainbow Dash

 ### Q: Which of these is NOT a real tectonic plate?
 - **Correct Answer:** Atlantic Plate
 - North American Plate